 Subversion provides many optional behaviors that the user can control.
 Many of these options are of the kind that a user would wish to apply to all Subversion operations.
 So, rather than forcing users to remember command-line arguments for specifying these options and to use them for every operation they perform, Subversion uses configuration files, segregated into a Subversion configuration area.

-The Subversion configuration area is a two-tiered hierarchy of option names and their values.
-Usually, this boils down to a special directory that contains configuration files (the first tier), which are just text files in standard INI format (with “sections” providing the second tier).
+The Subversion runtime configuration area is a two-tiered hierarchy of option names and their values.
+Usually, this boils down to a special directory that contains configuration files (the first tier), which are just text files in standard INI format where “sections” provide the second tier.
 You can easily edit these files using your favorite text editor (such as Emacs or vi), and they contain directives read by the client to determine which of several optional behaviors the user prefers.

-command-line client is executed, it creates a per-user
+client is executed, it creates a per-user configuration area.

-configuration area.
-On Unix-like systems, this area appears
+On Unix-like systems, this area appears as a directory

-user's home directory.
-On Win32 systems, Subversion creates a
+directory.
+On Win32 systems, Subversion creates a folder

 profile directory (which, by the way, is usually a hidden